INDUSTRY NEWS | 5 MIN READ

 Understanding internal fraud

-A reason as to why so many businesses in the UK fall victim to internal fraud is that they simply don’t believe it could happen to them.
+A reason why so many businesses in the UK fall victim to internal fraud is that they simply don’t believe it could happen to them.
 Many employers underestimate the risk that an employee or somebody close to company databases/information could use it for improper or potentially malicious purposes.
 But, it is this complacency that leads to fragile security policies that can easily be breached from the inside.

 There are many reasons why internal fraud can occur.
 Financial gain, reputational damage, destruction of assets can all play a part in why somebody would want to defraud a business.
 So, it is important that business leaders understand which parts of their business could be most vulnerable to attack.